civicinfo/votebymail/michigan.md

 #### Absentee/Mail-in eligibility
-Any voter may request an absentee ballot.
-An application was mailed to every voter.
+Any registered voter may request an absentee ballot.
+An application was mailed to every registered voter.

 #### How to apply for absentee/mail-in ballot